aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 - compute $L$ and $k$ from these coefficient ($k=b$, $L=-k/a$)
 - find a value of $t_0$ such that the logistic curve is as close as possible to the data on the range of data (for which the proportional growth rate is a linear function of $D$)

-Note that this process is very subjective...
-When applied to real data, we never find a strictly linear proportional growth rate and can get whatever sigmoid shape that we want just by choosing a range on which we apply the linear regression.
+Note that this process is very subjective!
+When applied to real data, we rarely find a strictly linear proportional growth rate and can very different sigmoid shapes just by choosing different ranges on which we apply the linear regression.
+Just because we can fin a line to a point cloud does not mean that we should.

 ## Data

-The data comes from the 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE.
-We are going to look at the deaths by country time series.
+The data comes from the 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE on github.
+We are going to look at the deaths-by-country time series.

 ```python